Policy 7: Facilities

 - Parents should ensure appropriate behavior of their children while in the library and on library grounds.

-- Parents, and only parents, are responsible for their children's access and use of library materials in all formats, print, audio, visual, and access through computer network.
+- Parents and legal guardians are responsible for their children's access and use of library materials in all formats, print, audio, visual, and access through computer network.

-- All meeting room users must comply with the library's meeting room policies (PDF).
+- All meeting room users must comply with the library's meeting room policies.

 - An application is required and will be approved or denied by library and county administration - any disputes that arise will be settled by the Santa Rosa County Administrator.

-- Approval of meeting room use does not constitute endorsement on the quality or merit of meetings held or on the policies or beliefs of the organization using the facility.
+- Approval of meeting room use does not constitute endorsement of the quality or merit of meetings held or on the policies or beliefs of the organization using the facility.

 - Library and county use of meeting rooms have priority and schedules could be preempted for such use.